Looking for Paella in All the Wrong Places

 The next day we toured the Sagrada Familia, another Gaudi special.
 Nominally a Catholic Basilica, I can safely say that the Sagrada Familia was one of the top things I'll forever remember about Barcelona.
 As one starts to experience more of Gaudi's work, you begin to notice similar themes.
 The guy was really into making his creations look organic - grown rather than designed.
 Sometimes that meant making them look like they were built from bones, and sometimes it meant making them look like they were crystals jutting out of the ground.
 In the case of the Sagrada Familia, it looked like both.
 I was surprised to learn that it's not the official Cathedral of Barcelona (that title goes to the much more aptly name Barcelona Cathedral - by all accounts a much less impressive structure) but given that, due to Gaudi's untimely death, it's still not finished after 150 years, I suppose it's not surprising.

 Later that day we visited Park Guell, yet another Gaudi creation (this guy is everywhere in Barcelona).
-Not quite the jaw dropping spectacle of the Sagrada Familiar, Park Guell still looks like something out of Dr. Seuss.
+Not quite the jaw dropping spectacle of the Sagrada Familia, Park Guell still looks like something out of Dr. Seuss.

 A Brief Culinary Detour